 To Build Better Client Relationships: Pick Points of Connection

 Before you get started, write out, in bullet points, some things about yourself.
 Be sure to include all the cities and states you’ve lived in, schools you’ve attended, trips you have taken, church you go to (if relevant) and fun facts, your favorite food, hobbies, information about your family (kids and spouse too.)
-Keep this information top of your mind, as you meet prospects you want to discover your points of connection.
+Keep this information top of mind.
+As you meet prospects you want to discover your points of connection.
 You are a fascinating individual, and your points of connection will help you form indelible bonds with clients.

 In this age of high tech, the design business is all about high touch and you want to form a unique connection in order to create a relationship that will breed success.
-Perhaps you’ve lived in the same city previous to where you are now, perhaps you went to the same school, perhaps you share a favorite vacation spot or you are on a charity board together, whatever it is, find it and tap it.
+Perhaps you’ve lived in the same city as they did, previous to where you are now, perhaps you went to the same school, perhaps you share a favorite vacation spot or you are on a charity board together, whatever it is, find it and tap it.

-To Build Better Client Relationships: Coach Clients
+To Build Better Client Relationships: Educate Your Clients

 You are creating an experience of inestimable value, there is a return on their investment in terms of comfort, improved health, better relationships, and much more.
 This is not about a budget item with a life cycle, it is about the lifetime of benefit good design can bring.
 It’s an investment in their comfort and style.

 To Build Better Client Relationships: Forever Follow Up